kmorodia/mean_app_eds/README.md

 - user2@gmail.com, password2

 ### For express app (inside nodeProject folder)
-angular app was built using the `ng build` command to *public* folder
+Angular files were *built* using the `ng build` command to *public* folder

+When inside the nodeProject folder,
 Install the dependencies:
 ```
 npm install